Case (Dis)Closed: When a seller’s liability is limited beyond the Disclosure Letter

 Buyers should therefore carefully review references to disclosure in the SPA to ensure that the wording is specific as to how a valid disclosure can be made, as ambiguity on this issue may be decided in favour of the seller.
 For sellers the golden rule in preparing the Disclosure Letter remains to ensure that everything that is relevant is disclosed in as much detail as possible, even if the buyer is already aware of a particular matter.

-If you have any questions on how this might affect your business or if you want more information, please do not hesitate to get in touch with our Corporate team.
+If you have any questions on how this might affect your business or if you want more information, please do not hesitate to get in touch with Helena Park or a member of our Corporate team.